-When [4] is pressed the panel will test the bell output, keypad lights and the communicator for two seconds.
+When [4] is pressed the panel will test the bell output, keypad lights, communicator and the backup battery for two seconds.
 The panel will also send a System Test Reporting code, if programmed (see Section 5.8 - "Communicator - Reporting Codes").